tommyettinger/TabLab/README.md

 This makes the name (and so the key) `Ninja`, the description `A nimble assassin`, the offense value `9`, the defense value `1`, the Talents array reference two talents called `Poison` and `Martial Arts`, and the skills map consisting of `Vanish` mapped to `2`, `Smoke Bomb` mapped to `1`, and `Shadow Dagger` mapped to `2`.
-The Talent objects will be looked up in a class in the same package (by default, `generated`), calling `Talent.get("Poison")` to get the first Talent instance and `Talent.get("Martial Arts")` to get the other.
+The Talent objects will be looked up in a class in the same package (by default, `generated.tablab`), calling `Talent.get("Poison")` to get the first Talent instance and `Talent.get("Martial Arts")` to get the other.
 If you have your own non-TabLab class that you want to use like Talent is used here, you just need it to have a static method `get()` that takes a String and returns an appropriate instance of that class.

 ## Generated Code